-The weighting principles work as follows:
+The weighting principles work as follows :

-- Each ACE is given a fixed weighting value.
+• Each ACE is given a fixed weighting value.
 This weighting value and the value of the ACE itself will jointly decide the final matching order.
-The weighting values of ACEs rank in the following descending order: ToS, ICMP, established, precedence, fragment. - The weighting value of each ACE of the rule is deducted from a fixed weighting value.
-The smaller the weighting value left, the higher the priority. - If the number and type of ACEs are the same for multiple rules, then the sum of ACE values of a rule determines its priority.
+The weighting values of ACEs rank in the following descending order : ToS, ICMP, established, precedence, fragment.

+• The weighting value of each ACE of the rule is deducted from a fixed weighting value.
+The smaller the weighting value left, the higher the priority.

+• If the number and type of ACEs are the same for multiple rules, then the sum of ACE values of a rule determines its priority.
 The smaller the sum, the higher the priority.

-b) Layer 2 ACL depth-first order
+13.1.1.2 Layer 2 ACL depth-first order

 With the depth-first order adopted, the rules of a Layer 2 ACL are matched in the order of the mask length of the source MAC address and destination MAC address, the longer the mask, the higher the match priority.
 If two mask lengths are the same, the priority of the match rule configured earlier is higher.
-For example, the priority of the rule with source MAC address mask FFFF-0000-0000 a) ACLs activated directly on the hardware
+For example, the priority of the rule with source MAC address mask FFFF-FFFF-0000 is higher than that of the rule with source MAC address mask FFFF-0000 is higher than that of the rule with source MAC address mask FFFF-FFFF-0000 is higher than that of the rule with source MAC address mask FFFF-0000.

-8.1.2 Ways to Apply ACL on a Switch
+13.1.2 Ways to Apply ACL on a Switch